isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 ======

-It will scan the broker list for items that you want to buy , if they are for sale at or under a set value then it buys them until the number items you set have been bought or you run out of money.
+It will scan the broker list for items that you want to buy , if they are for sale at or under a set value then it buys them until the number of items you set have been bought or you run out of money.

 (it will buy the cheapest items first)